SSCT-Lab/DisBurser_Dataset/Bugs/Hbase/Redit-Hbase-26742/README.md

 Status：To be tested

-Due to local environment problems, domain name resolution problems occurred when the HBASE client accessed the cluster.
+Due to local environment problems, the service domain name cannot be found when the HBASE client accesses the cluster.